 Career Services and the Office of Institutional Research conduct an annual survey to determine the post-Geneseo career plans of graduating seniors.
-For the class of 2002, data was obtained from 826 graduates, a 65% response rate.
-Approximately four months after commencement, 53% of the class had obtained full-time employment; 5% were working part-time; and 36% were attending graduate/professional school.
+For the class of 2005, data was obtained from 787 graduates, a 61% response rate.
+Approximately four months after commencement,

+46% of the class had obtained full-time employment; 9% were working part-time; and 39% were attending graduate or professional school full-time.
 Additional survey details are available upon request.
 (See careers.geneseo.edu)